Sewer56/Heroes.Graphics.Essentials.ReloadedII/README.md

 - Custom Window Styles: *Resizable & Borderless Windows*
 - High Aspect Ratio Crashfix: *Normally when running on very wide resolutions such as 5760x1080, the game would crash when loading a stage.
 Not anymore.*
 - Complete Launcher Replacement: *The configuration file for this mod replaces the game's settings file completely.*
+- Fixes Startup Crash experienced in Unmodified Game when DEP is enabled.

 ## Acknowledgements